mmesomasaint/jointt/README.md

-# Jointt - Bring your event to live with a click.
+# Jointt - Bring your event to live.
 ## An Online Event Handling Workshop for seamless kick-start of any & every events.
 Links a host to contractors for his event based on filters and specifications

 ## Built with firebase auth, firebase firestore, Nextjs and Tailwind